 - The candidate as well as the concerned political party are required to publish information in this regard in newspapers and through Television channels on three occasions during the campaign period.

-Every candidate at the time of filing nomination paper, should also file an additional affidavit in the format prescribed along with the ‘No Demand Certificate’ from the agencies providing electricity, water and telephone.
+Every candidate at the time of filing nomination paper, should also provide details of all the liabilities to public financial institutions & the government.
+Earlier, an additional affidavit also had to be filed with the ‘No Dues Certificate’ from the agencies providing electricity, water and telephone.
 He/she is also required to give details of rent, in case he had been in occupation of any government accommodation during the last 10 years.
-This affidavit is in addition to the affidavit required to be filed in Form 26.
+Now those details are included in Form 26.
+Hence the candidate is not required to file any additional affidavit.

 Certified extract of electoral roll